Concept

 Authentication Methods

-To interact with various resources in Infisical, Machine Identities are able to authenticate using:
+To interact with various resources in Infisical, Machine Identities can authenticate with the Infisical API using:

-• Universal Auth: A platform-agnostic authentication method that can be configured on an identity suitable to authenticate from any platform/environment.
+• Universal Auth: A platform-agnostic authentication method suitable to authenticate with Infisical using a Client ID and Client Secret.

-• Kubernetes Auth: A Kubernetes-native authentication method for applications (e.g. pods) to authenticate with Infisical.
+• Kubernetes Auth: A Kubernetes-native authentication method for applications (e.g. pods).

-• AWS Auth: An AWS-native authentication method for IAM principals like EC2 instances or Lambda functions to authenticate with Infisical.
+• AWS Auth: An AWS-native authentication method for AWS services (e.g. EC2, Lambda functions, etc.).

-• GCP Auth: A GCP-native authentication method for GCP resources (e.g. Compute Engine, App Engine, Cloud Run, Google Kubernetes Engine, IAM service accounts, etc.) to authenticate with Infisical.
+• GCP Auth: A GCP-native authentication method for GCP resources (e.g. Compute Engine, App Engine, Cloud Run, Google Kubernetes Engine, IAM service accounts, etc.).

 FAQ